KerorinNorthFox/osu-framework-wiki-ja/Setting-Up-Compiled-Resource-Stores.md

 ```

 ## Default resources structure

-By default, [Game](https://github.com/ppy/osu-framework/blob/master/osu.Framework/Game.cs) will automatically create the following stores that point to the following paths for your resource store:
+[Game](https://github.com/ppy/osu-framework/blob/master/osu.Framework/Game.cs) will automatically create the following stores that point to the respective paths for each store:

 * /Textures (TextureStore)
 * /Tracks